raspberrypilearning/coder-html-css-lessons/README.md

 - How to turn a Raspberry Pi into a webserver.
 - How to create webpages using html & css in particular:
-	- Basic html
+	- Different ways to display text with html
-	- Lists
 	- Adding images and videos
-	- Adding style
+	- Adding CSS style

 ###Computing Programme of Study Met: